nicolaserard/Spat-Revolution-Chataigne-Module/README.md

 For global support on how to use Chataigne and its modules, please visit the forum: http://benjamin.kuperberg.fr/chataigne/forum or join us on Discord: https://discord.com/invite/ngnJ5z .

+## Configuration

+On SPAT, the OSC connection should be the default input and output custom one.

 ## Module

 This module contains four different containers:
-- a **sources' container**, in which all the source parameters are declared and stocked ;
+- a **sources' container**, in which all the source parameters are declared and stocked;
-- a **rooms' container**, in which all the source parameters are declared and stocked ;
+- a **rooms' container**, in which all the source parameters are declared and stocked;
-- a **snapshots' container**, in the global parameters of snapshots are listed, as well as current, previous and next snapshot ;
+- a **snapshots' container**, in the global parameters of snapshots are listed, as well as current, previous and next snapshot;
 - a **remotes' container**, to enable the control of the below parameters via other modules.

 Command testers have been created for sources, rooms and snapshots parameters.